Gopi-p/mini_ui/README.md

 # mini_ui

-Mini UI is a Flutter package.
-It is a Sample for Flutter UI Design System.
+Mini UI is a Flutter Design System.
+A highly customizable flutter ui components.

 **Step 1:**
 Add `mini_ui : ^1.0.0` to your `pubspec.yaml`